JOYSTICK and CONTROLS 3-15-2021

 Next make sure in the Windows Game Controller settings your stick is set as the Preferred Device or ID1, top or first in the list.
 Now delete your eaw.ini file again and then re-run the game and see if your Primary Stick is detected correctly by first going to Game Configuration/Set-Up> Controls and on the Controller Setup Screen, set your basic Flight Controls as outlined in step 3 above.
 If all went well, once your done doing that, play a quick mission and see if your Joystick or primary controller is now working properly in flight.
 (If the selection options are grayed out, this means your stick is still not detected, continue onto the next paragraph below.)

-Hmmm.
-If your still having Problems Getting Your Primary Controller To work and don't understand why, see the 'SOME MORE TROUBLESHOOTING TIPS' section below for technical notes.
+*If your still having Problems Getting Your Primary Controller to work and don't understand why, see my 'Troubleshoot Help Document'.
 (Don't bother trying to get your Secondary control working until you succeed in getting your Primary in working order first.)

 The problematic situation is that EAW v1.2 recognizes by auto selecting (rather than manually) only one game controller.
 If you only have one joystick it will work in the Windows Controller ID#1 slot.
 If you have two game controller devices, EAW will usually only recognize the controller in the Windows Controller ID#2 slot.
 Because of this EAW is not under normal situations compatible with an External Rudder.
 However EAW may (but not always) under unique situations successfully recognize a separate secondary type of controller (such as separate rudder pedals or throttle) plugged into different ports on the computer.
 Read on for solutions.